rodrigosnovac/Age_Calculator/README.md

 # Age_Calculator
-Simple app that converts any date into days, hours and minutes
+Simple app for Android that converts any date into days, hours and minutes